 Because most launch items run on a schedule or on demand, and because any of them could be disabled, the fact that something is present in one folder doesn’t necessarily mean the process it governs is currently running.
 To see what’s running at the moment, open Activity Monitor—but bear in mind that the name of a given process as shown in Activity Monitor might not resemble the name of the .plist file that tells macOS to launch it.

 Other explanations for mystery processes

-Although the methods I’ve mentioned so far are the most common ways to launch apps automatically in OS X, they aren’t the only ones.
+Although these methods are the most common ways to launch apps automatically in macOS, they aren’t the only ones.
 If you have a mystery process that you can’t track down in any of these places, it could also be one of these:

-A kernel extension: Kernel extensions, or kexts, live in /System/Library/Extensions and load at startup.
+Kernel extensions: Kernel extensions, or kexts, live in /System/Library/Extensions and load at startup.
 They provide low-level features such as processing audio and adding support for peripherals.
-Most kexts on your Mac are part of OS X. The safest way to remove a third-party kext is to run an uninstaller provided by the developer.
+Most kexts on your Mac are part of macOS.
+The safest way to remove a third-party kext is to run an uninstaller provided by the developer.